common-fate/analytics-go/README.md

 ## Usage

 The `acore` package contains the core analytics client.
-The client is forked from the Rudderstack Go client (which itself appears to have been forked from Segment's Go SDK).
+The client is forked from the PostHog Go client (which itself appears to have been forked from Segment's Go SDK).

 The library handles client-side hashing identifiers such as `usr_123`.
 We transform `usr_123` using a SHA256 hash into `usr_-CHh8_rdIqAotcBsP64GKQkfzW2hb1JDJ_6u7q4zom4` prior to events being dispatched.
 In the library this is controlled by the `analytics:"usr"` struct tag added to the event.